atzn/imagemagickcompareutil/README.md

 Pre-requisites
 ==============

+Java 1.6

+Maven to pull the dependencies

-You must have ImageMagick installed on your machine.
+Most importantly, you must have ImageMagick installed on your machine.

 http://www.imagemagick.org for more details